umbraco/Umbraco.Commerce.Mcp/docs/commerce-api-improvements.md

 **Priority:** Medium - Would significantly improve AI usability for discount management.

-**Details:** See [Natural Language Discount Creation](natural-language-discount-creation.md) for full technical specification and implementation approaches.
+**Details:** See [Natural Language Discount Creation](technical-specs/natural-language-discount-creation.md) for full technical specification and implementation approaches.

+### 3. Low Stock Product Analytics

+**Problem:** Commerce has endpoints for fetching individual product stock levels, but no efficient way to identify products with low stock across the entire catalog.
+This makes inventory management and restocking decisions time-consuming as it requires checking each product individually.

+**Proposed Solution:** Add a new analytics endpoint that returns a list of products below a specified stock threshold.
+This would enable efficient identification of products needing restocking attention.

+**Benefits:** Enables proactive inventory management, reduces time spent on stock monitoring, supports automated restocking workflows, and provides essential data for AI-driven inventory insights.

+**Priority:** Medium - Important for inventory management use cases and store operations.

+**Details:** See [Low Stock Product Analytics](technical-specs/low-stock-product-analytics.md) for full API specification.